resotto/python3-docker-devenv/README.md

 ##### Enter file in which to save the key(/root/.ssh/id_rsa):
 * Please specify path including filename where you want to save keys.
 If specified directory doesn't exist, ssh-keygen command fails.
-If you omitted this path and `/root/.ssh` doesn't exist, directory `/root/.ssh` is created and keys are placed there.
+If you omitted this path and `/root/.ssh` doesn't exist, it is created and keys are placed there.

 ##### Enter passphrase (empty for o passphrase):
 * Passphrase is a string of characters, which is longer than usual password (minimum five characters but 20 characters preferably).